Pixailz/Born2BeRootTester/README.md

 ## HOW TO USE

-git clone this repo to the Virtual Machine and launch it :)
+git clone this repo to the Virtual Machine edit the config header on the <br>
+grade_me.sh script and launch it :)